-An Introduction to Glycomics
+Introduction to Glycomics

 Due to the central role that sugars play in many biological processes, the glycomics field is extremely multidisciplinary and has attracted great interest from researchers with diverse backgrounds.
 Chains of sugars called glycans have been found to play a role in every major disease, and as a result there has been a surge of interest in exploring the therapeutic promise of glycomics.

+Sugars are everywhere in our bodies and the environment.
 Sugar molecules do much more than simply provide a source of food energy – they give trees their strength, determine our blood types, and protect microorganisms from their environments.
 In fact, sugars (also called carbohydrates or saccharides) are the most abundant biomolecule on the planet.
 Along with proteins, lipids, and nucleic acids, sugars are one of the fundamental building blocks of biology.
 Glycans coat the surface of every cell in our bodies, and their attachment to enzymes is the most common post-translational modification.

 Unlike nucleic acids and proteins, glycans are not synthesized using a template, and so their expression and composition can vary wildly depending upon the local cellular environment.
 As well, individual sugars can be linked together in many more ways than nucleic acids and proteins, greatly complicating synthetic and analytical efforts.
 For these reasons, automated synthesis and databases are not as well developed in glycomics as they are in genomics and proteomics, but these technologies are advancing rapidly.

 E5-33 Gunning/Lemieux Chemistry Centre

 © CANADIAN GLYCOMICS NETWORK (GLYCONET).
 ALL RIGHTS RESERVED.